ShahMAnuj/Learning_Python/README.md

 In PowerShell, if you type in `python -i hello.py`, then you will enter the interactive mode of Python.

 This mode is good for playing around.
-You can exit interactive mode by typing `exit()`
+You can exit interactive mode by typing `exit()`.

 ## Jupyter Lab ##